osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 Newsletter containers display automatically on topic and program pages based on their tags.

-They can also be added to topic landing pages, program pages, and county pages by adding a “Featured Content” or “Featured Resources” section.
+They can also be featured in page sections on topic landing pages, program pages, and county pages.

 Newsletter issues display in a list on a single page for their Newsletter container.
+Their order depends on the "Date Published or Revised" given to them, with the newest issue at the top.

 #### Displaying Newsletter Sign-Up Forms

 If you have a form people can use to sign up for your newsletter, there are several ways to display it on the site.

   - On the edit screen for the Newsletter container, there is a field for a “subscribe link.”
 You can enter a link to the form and it will display above the list of the issues for that newsletter.
-  - If you want to add a link to the form on a program or county page, you can add a “button link” on the desired page.
-See the [Subpage](#subpage) section below for more information.
+  - If you want to add a link to the form on a program or county page, you can add a “button link” on the desired page or sidebar.
+See the relevant content type section in this guide for more information.
   - MailChimp and other email management systems often give you an embed code so you can display the sign-up form directly on a web page.
 [Here are instructions for how to get an embed code from MailChimp.](https://mailchimp.com/help/add-a-signup-form-to-your-website/) Once you have the embed code, add a “Text” section to the page.
 Click the “Source” button in the text editor to switch to HTML mode and paste the embed code there.
 You will see the form on the page when you click “Save.”

 ## Online Resource